Published: 20th November 2019, last updated: 14th September 2023

 Scottish Phrases of Endearment

 Hen– being perhaps the most widely recognised.
-Not to be confused with the feathery fowl, but instead referring to a female, often a younger lady, used as a term of affection, much like honey or sweetheart might be used further South.
+Not to be confused with the feathery fowl, but instead referring to a female, often a younger lady, used as a Scottish term of endearment, much like honey or sweetheart might be used further South.

-If aforementioned hen was a particularly lovely looking girl, she might be refereed to as a bonnie lass.
+If aforementioned hen was a particularly lovely looking girl, she might be referred to as a bonnie lass (pretty or beautiful).

 And if you have found yourself out for an evening in any local Scottish establishment, don’t be surprised to find the gorgeous people surrounding yourself described as braw (men) and tidy (women).